HildoBijl/stepwise/packages/cas/src/expressions/README.md

 ### Recursive mapping

 Sometimes you want to apply an operation to every child in the expression tree.
-For this, you can use `mapEvery`.
+For this, you can use `mapExpressions`.
 This function takes a mapper and applies it to every child.
 We could for instance set all exponents within powers to zero.
 This can be done in multiple ways.

 ```
-exp.mapEvery(child => child.isPower() ? child.mapExponent(() => 0) : child)
+exp.mapExpressions(child => child.isPower() ? child.mapExponent(() => 0) : child)
-exp.mapEvery((child, ancestors) => ancestors[ancestors.length-1]?.isPower() ?
+exp.mapExpressions((child, ancestors) => ancestors[ancestors.length-1]?.isPower() ?
 0 : child)
 ```

 Both of the above lines do the same thing.
 Note that we can simply insert `0` since this is passed through `asExpression` anyway.
 Also note that the mappers receive a second parameter: the list of ancestors of the given child, with the closest ancestors last.
 (And `ancestors[0]` equals `exp`, except when the mapper is applied to `exp` itself.)